Thwaites Glacier: Iceberg B-22a

 On 15 March 2002, a notable calving event took place, when the National Ice Center reported that an iceberg named B-22 broke off.
 This iceberg was about 85 km long by 65 km wide, with a total area of some 5490 km2, comparable to Rhode Island.
 While most of the iceberg broke up quickly, the largest piece, B-22A, with an area of around 3000 km2 or "twice the size of Houston, Texas", drifted in the vicinity of the glacier even as the rest of the glacier tongue continued to break up.
 In 2012, it got stuck on seafloor, 53 km away from the ice tongue, where its presence had some stabilizing impact on the rest of the glacier.
-In October 2022, it finally started moving again, rapidly drifting to the northwest.
-It is likely to end up as one of the longest-lived icebergs in history.
+In October 2022, it started moving again, rapidly drifting to the northwest.
+It is likely to be one of the longest-lived icebergs in history.